Visit the institution website for COVID‑19 updates

 You should normally have a lower second-class (2.2) undergraduate honours degree or above.

 Your qualification should have a high mathematics content, demonstrating knowledge in calculus, probability and statistics, differential equations and some numerical analysis/ scientific computation / programming / modelling.
 You are suited to this course if your qualification is in mathematics, finance, economics, business, science, engineering or computing.
 You may also be considered for the course if you have other professional qualifications or experience of equivalent standing.

 Months of entry

-This MSc is designed to cover the main aspects of quantitative finance including general finance theory, finance models and programming for graduates with a science, engineering and mathematics background.
+Understand the main aspects of quantitative finance – including general finance theory, finance models and programming for graduates with a science, engineering and mathematics background.

 Course contact details